 There are hundreds of different terpenes in cannabis, but many of them are not as abundant as those previously mentioned.
 The effect of these terpenes on the body’s reaction to THC is of less significance, but it is still frequently recognizable.

 You may come across these less prominent terpenes, like 3-Carene, Camphene, Humulene, and Linalool during cannabis testing processes.

 Understanding and identifying the various terpenes in different strains of cannabis is key for growers and industry professionals, especially those who are creating new strains and exploring potential medicinal applications of cannabis derivatives.

 What is the Entourage Effect?

-Raphael Mechoulam, perhaps the world’s most renowned cannabis researcher in history, calls cannabis a “neglected pharmacological treasure trove.”
-When a person consumes cannabis, their body takes in a plethora of botanical compounds, each with its own distinctive set of effects and health benefits.
-Different organic compounds also interact to catalyze, inhibit, and transform effects on the body’s chemical response system.
+Raphael Mechoulam, perhaps the world’s most renowned cannabis researcher in history, calls cannabis a “neglected pharmacological treasure trove” of potential health benefits and therapeutic properties.
+When a person consumes cannabis, their body takes in a plethora of botanical compounds, each with its own distinctive set of effects and potential health benefits.
+Different organic chemical compounds also interact to catalyze, inhibit, and transform effects on the body’s chemical response system.

 The “entourage effect” can be illustrated by the simultaneous consumption of CBD and THC.
 A study published in 2020 revealed evidence that THC, in joint administration with CBD, has the potential to better alleviate depression and anxiety symptoms than independent consumption of either compound.
 However, there are still very few studies exploring the synergies of terpenes in humans due to the plant’s status as a Schedule 1 drug.